How to Sell a House By Owner in Vermont

 How to sell a house by owner in Vermont

 Selling a house by owner in Vermont means you’ll manage every aspect, from setting a competitive price to coordinating with inspectors and handling paperwork.
-Vermont FSBO sellers should understand the legal documents required, including seller disclosures, sales contracts, and title transfer forms.
+FSBO sellers should understand the legal documents required, including seller disclosures, sales contracts, and title transfer forms.

 While Vermont law doesn’t require an attorney for real estate transactions, having one on your team is a wise choice.
-An attorney can help avoid costly mistakes and ensure the transaction is handled legally, typically costing between $150 to $500 per hour, depending on the market and complexity of the sale.
+An attorney can help avoid costly mistakes and ensure the transaction is handled legally, typically costing between $150 and $500 per hour, depending on the market and complexity of the sale.

 Although setting a list price may seem like the first step, you’ll want to make any repairs and upgrades to ensure your home is in the best possible condition before pricing it accurately.